Elizabeth of York: Relationship with Henry Tudor

 Despite their marriage being a political arrangement, records indicate both partners appear to have slowly fallen in love with each other.
 Thomas Penn, in his biography of Henry VII writes that "[t]hough founded on pragmatism, Henry and Elizabeth's marriage had nevertheless blossomed throughout the uncertainty and upheaval of the previous eighteen years.
 This was a marriage of 'faithful love', of mutual attraction, affection and respect, from which the king seems to have drawn great strength."

 In order to maintain stability and peace after ending a civil war that had lasted 32 years, the new Tudor dynasty needed to put an end to the quarrelling Yorkist and Lancastrian families.
 Elizabeth's sisters, Cecily and Anne of York, and her cousin, Margaret Pole, were married to Lancastrian men who were loyal to Henry.
 Similar strategies had been used before by Richard III of England, though in that case the Titulus Regius had marred the status of Elizabeth and all of her sisters as illegitimate, and Richard had no intention of making it difficult for the two sides of the conflict to return to factionalism when two were married into one – his actions showed he was more interested in loyalty and eliminating rival claims by wedding them off to the inconsequential.
 Richard did this directly to Elizabeth's sister, Cecily, by wedding her to Richard Scrope.
 Elizabeth, therefore, had a motive to see to the successful welfare of her female relatives, but by no means could she foresee whether it would guarantee peace at last.

 Further complicating things is that the public image of Henry Tudor, handed down through time only accords with the last years of his reign.
 Where, when, and how he spent his money is traceable by surviving documents, some written by the king himself and many more having his signature "Henry R" to indicate his oversight of entries, both his personal and the realm's finances, documented in careful detail.
-Elizabeth was a very pious woman and one of her life passions was charity, one of the three theological virtues of the Catholic Church.
-She gave away money and alms in very large quantities, to the point she indebted herself on many occasions.
+Elizabeth was a pious woman and one of her life passions was charity, one of the three theological virtues of the Catholic Church.
+She gave away money and alms, to the point she indebted herself on many occasions.
 She also gave generously to monks and religious orders.